Kinesiology, MA Alumni Profiles

 Photo of Chloe Janfaza

-Chloe Janfaza MA ’16 has been a part of the sports for all her life.
+Chloe Janfaza has been a part of the sports world for all her life.
 In her previous positions, Janfaza focused on the logistical side of guest services for the Oakland Athletics, responding to and resolving customer complaints, and also acted as an event representative on game days.
 She also worked part-time in Football Game Day Operations for UC Berkeley’s Athletic Department and in Arena Operations for the Golden State Warriors.
-Janfaza credits the graduate kinesiology program for exposing her to different ways of thinking, managing, planning, communicating, and executing, in addition to teaching her the important academic principles she uses daily.
+Janfaza credits Saint Mary's Graduate Kinesiology program for exposing her to different ways of thinking, managing, planning, communicating, and executing, in addition to teaching her the important academic principles she uses daily.
 Her advice?
 Expose yourself to anything and everything you can.
 She says, “Your path is 100 percent what you make of it.
 SMC provides a well-rounded curriculum so that students can enter the field of study with a large skill set and a high level of exposure.”

 Photo of Shane Connolly

-Shane Connolly MA ’16, strength and conditioning coach for the National Basketball Association in China, is no stranger to hard work.
-Connolly took an unconventional road to his current position in the NBA, quitting his job and driving across the country, networking and working camps, before he landed an internship at UC Berkeley, in addition to earning his certified strength and conditioning specialist (CSCS).
-After Cal, Connolly began the graduate kinesiology program at Saint Mary’s and worked as a volunteer strength coach for the SMC Gaels before becoming a co-director of the strength and conditioning program, a position he held for three and a half years before moving to the NBA.
-Now he teaches Chinese basketball coaches a basketball-specific philosophy and approach to physical training and nutrition, as well as evaluates players’ potential to play at a higher level.
-He credits the graduate kinesiology program for helping him refine his coaching philosophy.
+Shane Connolly is no stranger to hard work.
+Connolly took an unconventional road to his current position with the NBA, quitting his job and driving across the country, networking and working camps, before he landed an internship at UC Berkeley, in addition to earning his Strength and Conditioning Specialist (CSCS) certification.
+After Cal, Connolly began the Graduate Kinesiology program at Saint Mary’s and worked as a volunteer strength coach for the SMC Gaels before becoming a co-director of the Strength and Conditioning program, a position he held for three and a half years before moving to the NBA.
+He taught basketball coaches in China a basketball-specific philosophy and approach to physical training and nutrition and now works with the NBA Global Academy, located at the Australian Institute of Sport.
+He credits the Graduate Kines program for helping him refine his coaching philosophy.
 His advice?
 Show up and ask questions.
-Connolly says, “It seems simple and funny, but ask the hard questions because ‘no’ doesn’t mean you’re wrong or it was a bad idea.
+Connolly says, “It seems simple and funny, but ask the hard questions because ‘no’ doesn’t mean you’re wrong or that it was a bad idea.
 All it means is at that time, someone doesn’t think it’s the right idea.”

 Photo of Galen Johnson

-Galen Johnson MA ’15, director of youth development at the North Ward Center, provides programming and opportunities year round for more than 3,200 children.
-At the North Ward Center, Johnson also serves as the president of Little League Association, has created a new cheer program to try to increase female participation, and wants to start a cross country and track program.
-Johnson credits the graduate kinesiology program for helping him define what he wanted to do with his life.
+Galen Johnson is an advocate for the improvement of public education in New Jersey and beyond.
+He comes from a family of passionate educators, school leaders, and coaches and his professional experience has always centered around promoting the success of children—including working in foster care, coaching high school and college cross country and track & field, and teaching middle and high school physical education.
+Johnson credits the Graduate Kinesiology program for helping him define what he wanted to do with his life.
 The relationships he developed with professors before he began the program was the biggest selling point and what made him really want to come to Saint Mary’s.
 Johnson especially enjoyed directly applying his coursework to his experiences and goals outside the classroom.
 His advice?
 Build connections.
 He says, “It is important to build connections and put yourself out there.”

 Photo of Kate O'Neill

-Kate O’Neill MA ’14, assistant director of marketing and communication for Campus Recreation at Georgia Tech, is in charge of the department’s social media, marketing strategies for all campus recreation activities, and public and media relations, in addition to campus and external relations.
-As a former swimmer, the highlight of her career was hosting the 2016 Swimming & Diving Olympic Team this past summer, as they trained for the 2016 Olympics in Rio de Janeiro, Brazil in the Georgia Tech Campus Recreation facility.
-O’Neill credits each graduate kinesiology class for helping her daily with her current position.
+Kate O’Neill has a long history working to promote things she's passionate about.
+Starting in Campus Recreation at Georgia Tech after graduating from Saint Mary's, she's moved into more marketing-centric roles at University of California, Santa Cruz and now with UC Berkeley Executive Education.
+As a former swimmer, one of the highlights of her career was hosting the 2016 Swimming & Diving Olympic Team as they trained for the Olympics in Rio de Janeiro while at Georgia Tech.
+O’Neill credits each Graduate Kinesiology class for helping her daily with her professional positions.
 The law and external relations courses she took were particularly helpful as she works with branding and risk management every day.
 Her advice?
 Try new things.
 She says, “Take different classes that don’t necessarily fit your career goals—you’ll be surprised with where it may take you.”

 Photo of Marcus Schroeder

-Marcus Schroeder MA ’13, assistant men’s basketball coach at Saint Mary’s College, got a head start on his Lasallian education, at De La Salle High School in Concord, Calif.
+Marcus Schroeder got a head start on his Lasallian education, at De La Salle High School in Concord, California.
 After Schroeder graduated from Princeton University, he worked his way up the SMC basketball sidelines.
-He began as director of basketball operations and now helps with player development, game strategies, recruiting, and camps as a full-time assistant coach.
-Schroeder chose the graduate kinesiology program for the relationships he formed with students and with the teachers.
+He began as Director of Basketball Operations and eventually became an Associate Head Coach helping with player development, game strategies, recruiting, and camps as a full-time assistant coach.
+Now, he's come full circle and back where he started in a prime leadership position at De La Salle.
+Schroeder chose the Graduate Kinesiology program for the relationships he formed with students and with the teachers.
 He believes there are a lot of good people in the program and the community, who want to see everyone succeed.
 His advice?
 Be passionate.
 Schroeder says, “Be passionate about your work and you will really enjoy life.”

 Photo of Carli Wittman

-Carli Wittman MA ’12, executive assistant for Chase Center Arena (currently under construction in San Francisco), spends her time preparing for the building’s opening by scheduling meetings, booking tours, and staying ahead of schedule.
-Wittman also spent three and half years with NBC Sports Bay Area as an executive assistant to the president and general manager.
-Following her completion of the graduate kinesiology program, she worked as an intern for the San Francisco Giants during their 2012 World Series Championship season.
+Carli Wittman spends her time with the Warriors on the move—scheduling meetings, booking tours, and staying ahead of schedule.
+Before joining the team at the Chase Center, Wittman also spent three and half years with NBC Sports Bay Area as an executive assistant to the President and General Manager.
+Following her completion of the Graduate Kinesiology program, she worked as an intern for the San Francisco Giants during their 2012 World Series Championship season.
 Wittman credits the program with pushing her to build relationships and expand her networking circle.
 Her advice?
 Network.
 She says, “Meet with as many people you can, do informational interviews, keep in touch with your connections.
 People can have a huge influence on your career path and you never know what short 30-minute meeting can lead you to big things.
 Put in the time—it definitely pays off.”

 Photo of Richard Wooten

-Richard Wooten MA ’11, physical health and wellness specialist at the Wounded Warrior Project, has worked in many different aspects of sport from recreational fitness, to working at the fitness center at NASA, to now with wounded military members.
-Wooten currently teaches online health education courses, develops monthly workout challenges, in addition to managing a 90-day coaching program where wounded warriors come from all over the country for a three-day seminar and are then sent back home with the equipment they need to work out on their own.
-Wooten chose the graduate kinesiology program for its inclusive community and after a meeting with former program director, Professor Bill Manning, said it just felt right.
+Richard Wooten has worked in many different aspects of the sports industry including recreational fitness, the fitness center at NASA, and most recently with wounded military members at the Wounded Warrior Project.
+Wooten taught online health education courses, developed monthly workout challenges, and managed a 90-day coaching program where wounded warriors came from all over the country for a three-day seminar.
+While he's currently working for an engineering services firm, all of his previous professional experiences led him to where he is today.
+Wooten chose the Graduate Kinesiology program for its inclusive community and, after a meeting with former Program Director Professor Bill Manning, said it just felt right.
 He believes every interaction matters and every interaction can turn into a relationship—you never know how you can help that person.
 His advice?
 Focus on the process.
-He says, “Take pride in the process, understanding that hard work will get to the results.”
+He says, “Take pride in the process, understand that hard work will get to the results.”

 Photo of Sarah Kolstad

-Sarah Kolstad Prudencio MA ’10, BaySport Fitness program manager for Visa, manages the health and fitness program at eight of Visa’s U.S. sites where she runs everything from group exercise classes to weight loss programs.
-When Prudencio started working at Visa, there were only seven group exercise classes per week offered at their headquarters in Foster City, Calif.—now there are 33 classes offered weekly.
-She chose the graduate kinesiology program because of the small class sizes.
+Sarah Kolstad Prudencio has spent much of her professional career in the world of health and fitness program.
+Before starting in her current role, she oversaw operations at eight of Visa’s US BaySport sites where she ran everything from group exercise classes to weight loss programs.
+When Prudencio started working at Visa, there were only seven group exercise classes per week offered at their headquarters in Foster City, California—by the time she left, there were 33 classes.
+Now having served as a PE Teacher and Athletic Director for the Charter School of Morgan Hill, she's continuing to find ways to help people find joy and connection with fitness.
+Similarly, she chose the Graduate Kinesiology program because of the small class sizes.
 The program helped her with time management as well as getting and staying organized.
 Her advice?
 Work hard.
 She says, “You really have to work hard and put your mind to what you want to do and work for that, and just know that something will come across your plate.”

 Photo of Ivan Kepcija

-Ivan Kepčija MA ’09, academy assistant director at the Dinamo Zagreb Academy in Croatia, works at one of the world’s best youth soccer academies where he works with over 230 athletes in addition to managing coaches and scouting players.
-Kepčija also works as an assistant coach for the Under 19 Men's Croatian National Team.
-Kepčija is also a guest lecturer for the master course in football management at Real Madrid University and co-wrote the Croatian Federation’s national curriculum.
-Kepčija credits the graduate kinesiology program for having an “all-encompassing and welcoming degree” that helped him shift careers and gave him a broader picture of working in sports.
+Ivan Kepčija has been involved with some of the world’s best youth soccer academies where he worked with over 230 athletes in addition to managing coaches and scouting players.
+Kepčija also has experience as an assistant coach for the Under 19 Men's Croatian National Team, served as a guest lecturer for the master course in football management at Real Madrid University, and co-wrote the Croatian Federation’s national curriculum.
+Currently the Sporting Director for Backa Topola Football Club in Serbia, Kepčija credits the Graduate Kinesiology program for having an “all-encompassing and welcoming degree” that helped him shift careers and gave him a broader picture of working in sports.
 He uses the program's wide spectrum of skills and applies them to his everyday job.
 His advice?
 Do what you enjoy.
 Kepčija says, “That is what gives you the drive to do it for a long time.
 Work relentlessly and find ways to improve your skill set, open your mind, and put yourself in a position to network and open doors to opportunity.
-It is cool to look back and think that a 250-page book was first drafted as a 20-page project with Professor Derek Marks at Saint Mary's nine years ago.”
+It is cool to look back and think that a 250-page book was first drafted as a 20-page project with Professor Derek Marks at Saint Mary's many years ago.”

 Photo of Kelly Clark

-Kelly Clark MA ’09, associate adjunct professor and wellness coach, got an early start in her career when she was offered a job a UC Berkeley as a strength and conditioning coach at age 24.
+Kelly Clark got an early start in her career when she was offered a job a UC Berkeley as a Strength and Conditioning coach at age 24.
 At Cal, Clark worked with college, professional, and Olympic athletes, before taking her strength and conditioning talents to Stanford where she helped the women's basketball team advance to the Final Four.
-Clark left Stanford to complete her master’s degree in kinesiology at Saint Mary’s, while working as the assistant director of strength and conditioning, teaching undergraduate activity courses, and running the SMC strength and conditioning internship program.
-Currently, Clark owns a personal training business in addition to teaching as an adjunct professor at three San Diego community colleges.
+Clark left Stanford to complete her master’s degree in Kinesiology at Saint Mary’s, while working as the Assistant Director of Strength and Conditioning, teaching undergraduate activity courses, and running the SMC strength and conditioning internship program.
+Currently, Clark owns a personal training business in addition to teaching as an professor at a number of different colleges.
 For Clark, the graduate kinesiology program was a good match, a fast-tracked program that fit well with her job and family.
 Her advice?
 Always continue to educate and learn.
 She says, “Just because you’ve finished school doesn’t mean you can’t learn.”

 Photo of Tom Carroll

-Tom Carroll '04, MA ’07, major gift officer for Athletics at Saint Mary’s College, always knew he wanted to work in Division I athletics.
-In his current position, Carroll helps raise money for SMC athletics and has been working in the athletic development field for over 10 years.
-Carroll credits the graduate kinesiology program for enhancing his communication, critical thinking, and problem-solving skills.
+Tom Carroll always knew he wanted to work in Division I athletics.
+In his current position, he leads Athletic Development and all athletic fundraising, including annual giving, major and principal gifts, endowments and capital projects, while serving as the primary liaison from the Advancement Office to Athletics.
+He also serves as the sport supervisor for baseball and golf.
+Carroll credits the Graduate Kinesiology program for enhancing his communication, critical thinking, and problem-solving skills.
 He also appreciated being able to tailor the program to his interests in marketing, sales, and revenue.
 This advice from Professor Mark Nagel MA '97 has stuck with him: “Always stay on the revenue side of athletics.
 That way you can always justify your position and your success.”
 His advice?
 Do anything you can.
 Carroll says, "I volunteered and served as an intern for approximately two years in the Athletic Department and even wore the Gael mascot costume on a couple of different occasions."

 Photo of Monica Roseberry

-Monica Roseberry MA ‘06, speaker/author/peak performance coach, has been a part of the massage therapy field for over 30 years.
+Monica Roseberry has been a part of the massage therapy field for over 30 years.
 As a speaker and writer she focuses on stress management and energy psychology, commonly referred to as “tapping.”
-Currently writing Beyond the Bubble Bath: A Woman’s Guide to Stress Relief that Really Works, she has written multiple books and sold over a half-million copies in eight different languages.
-She also taught sports massage to thousands of students, and has performed professional sports massage with the Golden State Warriors and Olympic swimmers.
-The graduate kinesiology program was invaluable to her in understanding the sport industry, including research, liability, marketing, and philosophy.
+She has written multiple books and sold over a half-million copies in eight different languages.
+She also taught sports massage to thousands of students and has performed professional sports massage with the Golden State Warriors and Olympic swimmers.
+The Graduate Kinesiology program was invaluable to her in understanding the sport industry, including research, liability, marketing, and philosophy.
 Her advice?
 Think outside the box for how what you learn can inform your path personally and professionally.
 Roseberry says, “As a performance coach, my classes had me think a lot about play, game, and sport, and how the human race seeks out or creates obstacles to overcome just to see what we are capable of.”

 Photo of Damon Dukakis

-Damon Dukakis MA ’05, general sales manager for IMG College (UCLA/Rose Bowl), has worked at nearly every level of athletics, from high school athletic director, to director of athletics in marketing at Sacramento State, to now IMG College.
+Damon Dukakis has worked at nearly every level of athletics, from high school athletic director, to director of athletics in marketing at Sacramento State, to now IMG College.
 Today, Dukakis works for the nation’s largest collegiate sports marketing company where he oversees marketing and sponsorships related to UCLA athletics.
-Dukakis chose the graduate kinesiology program for its flexibility and his original passion to become a college-level athletic director.
+Dukakis chose the Graduate Kinesiology program for its flexibility and his original passion to become a college-level athletic director.
 His advice?
 Understand how important it is to network.
 He says “Learn how to communicate effectively and network with others.
 Once you get the education, it is so important to network and make connections in order to succeed in the company/organization you choose to work for.”

 Photo of Erin Niemeyer

-Erin Niemeyer MA ’04, recreation supervisor at Redwood City Parks, Recreation & Community Services Department, has gradually moved up from a recreation leader, to facility leader, to program coordinator, and now to supervisor.
-In her current position, Niemeyer is in charge of the Health and Wellness Division where she oversees after school programs with more than 3,000 children and supervises three full-time staff, over 20 part-time staff, and 150 volunteers and coaches.
+Erin Niemeyer has steadily moved up the recreation ladder over the course of her professional career.
+In her current position as Recreation Manager, Niemeyer is in charge of the Health and Wellness Division where she oversees after school programs with more than 3,000 children and supervises full-time staff, part-time staff, and hundreds of volunteers and coaches.
 Her goal is to create a safe and engaging place for youth to engage in after school programming and believes every child should have an opportunity to play and explore.
-The graduate kinesiology program provided Niemeyer with resources, a solid foundation, and opened doors that helped her continually want to learn.
+The Graduate Kinesiology program provided Niemeyer with resources, a solid foundation, and opened doors that helped her continually want to learn.
 Her advice?
 Try to do as many things as you can.
 Niemeyer says, “Learn as many things as possible.
 The more you learn, the more marketable you are.
 Combine real world experience with your education.”

 Photo of Eduardo Nuno

-Eduardo Nuño MA ’04, professor and associate head football coach at City College of San Francisco, has always had a passion for coaching.
-He joined the football coaching staff at City College in 1993 and has helped the team win eight national championships.
+Eduardo Nuño has always had a passion for coaching.
+He joined the football coaching staff at City College in 1993 and has helped the team win multiple national championships.
 But his biggest accomplishment comes from helping student-athletes fulfill their dreams of playing collegiate football.
-In the past seven years, Nuño has helped 22 offensive linemen transfer to a Division I school.
+Over the course of his college coaching career, Nuño has helped dozens of offensive linemen transfer to a Division I school.
 Nuño credits the graduate kinesiology program for giving him a great grasp of the basics and the skills to stay current in the field, continually improve his methodology, and fully develop his philosophy.
 His advice?
 Don’t forget how important human connection is to the field.
 Nuño says, “Make sure you always look at the big picture and do what’s best for all involved.”

 Photo of Val Fleming

-Valerie Fleming MA ’03, program manager for G-Force Bobsledding/Skeleton Development in Park City, Utah, turned her love for bobsledding into a career by working at Velocity Sports while attending the graduate kinesiology program.
+Valerie Fleming turned her love for bobsledding into a career by working at Velocity Sports while attending the Graduate Kinesiology program.
 Originally a javelin thrower, Fleming could not compete at the Olympics because of injuries so she decided to try out for the Olympic bobsledding team instead.
 Not only did Fleming make the team, she competed for nine years and won a silver medal in the 2006 Olympic Winter Games.
-She chose the graduate kinesiology program because the class schedule fit well with her work and training schedule.
+She chose the Graduate Kinesiology program because the class schedule fit well with her work and training schedule.
 Fleming applied what she learned in the program to her nine-year bobsledding career, where knowing about proper body strength and conditioning measures was crucial.
 Her advice?
 Apply what you learn and be prepared.
 Fleming says, “As an athlete, it is important to be prepared and the graduate program offered just what I needed in order to compete at a high level.”

 Photo of Mark Papadopolous

-Mark Papadopoulos MA ‘00, associate director of athletics for operations at Saint Mary’s College, has worked his way through nearly every level of sport from Division I, Division II, junior college, Major League Baseball (Oakland A’s), as well as the West Coast Conference.
+Mark Papadopoulos has worked his way through nearly every level of sport from Division I, Division II, junior college, Major League Baseball (Oakland A’s), as well as the West Coast Conference.
 One of his career highlights was working as the tournament director of the 2006 Sweet 16 at Oracle Arena.
-In his current role, he mentors undergraduate and graduate students considering working in the world of sport.
+In his most recent role at Cal, he plays a key role in planning and hosting all kinds of athletic events, including home competitions, special events, and other projects associated with intercollegiate athletics.
 Papadopoulos says the greatest benefit of a career in sport is that you can still be involved with athletics, without being in the game.
 The graduate kinesiology program allowed him to open his mind and taught him to always look at topics from different angles.
 His advice?
 Just go for it.
 Papadopoulos says, “If you want to do something, go for it, so that 10 years down the road you won’t have what-if’s.
 Lay it on the line, have no regrets.”

 Photo of Stephanie Shrieve

-Stephanie Shrieve-Hawkins (Shrieve) MA ‘00, associate athletic director for compliance at Saint Mary’s College, has held multiple positions in Division I college athletics for over 20 years including coaching, fundraising, senior administration, and serving on NCAA committees.
-Shrieve is an advocate for helping student-athletes with their eligibility and overall collegiate experience.
-She takes pride in helping those she works with navigate through challenges and decisions.
-Mostly, Shrieve values the relationships she’s built throughout her career.
-Shrieve’s brother, Zachary MA ’99, was a student in the graduate kinesiology program first and inspired her to join the program.
-Shrieve credits the program with helping her become a better writer, a skill she uses in her job every day as a compliance officer, drafting waivers for player eligibility.
+Stephanie Shrieve-Hawkins is a Bay Area native and seasoned college athletics administrator with over 20 years of experience in collegiate athletics.
+Before joining SF State, she served as the Associate AD for Compliance and and Associate Athletic Director at Saint Mary's College.
+She offers a breadth of knowledge both externally and internally in supporting student-athletes, coaches, and staff, and believes in the collaboration of a campus community in providing a successful collegiate life for student-athletes.
+She takes pride in helping those she works with navigate through challenges and values the relationships she’s built throughout her career.
+She's been inducted into the Berkeley High School Athletics Hall of Fame and was featured in the San Francisco Business Times as one of the Bay Area's Most Influential Women in Business.
+Shrieve’s brother, Zachary (MA ’99), was a student in the graduate kinesiology program first and inspired her to join the program.
+Shrieve credits the program with helping her become a better writer, a skill she still uses in her job every day.
 Her advice?
 Choose positions that allow you to do more than you’re ready for.
 She says, “Take that leap and do something that you don’t even think you’re prepared for.
 If someone is giving you that opportunity, then you are ready.
 Take it!”

 Photo of Keith Spataro

-Keith Spataro MA ’99, director of athletics at Menlo College, is a man of many talents.
-In his current position as AD, Spataro’s primary focus is mentoring young coaches, helping them develop their philosophy and strategic plan.
+Keith Spataro is a man of many talents.
+In his current position as VP and Director of Athletics, Spataro’s primary focus is overseeing the athletic programs at Menlo College—additionally, he has a passion for mentoring young coaches, helping them develop their philosophy and strategic plan.
 He takes pride in being a change agent for student-athletes.
 Spataro was the first head coach of Menlo’s wrestling team, building the program from the ground up.
-He wanted to be an effective coach and use that experience to be a good administrator.
-The graduate kinesiology program changed Spataro’s goals and made him think about approaching athletics more holistically.
+After establishing the team, he wanted to be an effective coach and use that experience to be a good administrator.
+The Graduate Kinesiology program changed Spataro’s goals and made him think about approaching athletics more holistically.
 His advice?
 Take some time to figure out what you want your life to look like.
 He says, “Be really specific about what you want your graduate education to look like.
 Pursue a degree that’s largely impactful and helps you define your career path.”

 Photo of Dave Biles